Americans winning games but not plaudits at World Cup

 "I thought we stroked the ball around pretty well at times.
 So I am pleased with where we are.

-But it did not take long for Ellis' view to be challenged with two-times World Cup winning midfielder Michelle Akers particularly critical in a radio interview on Sirius XM.
+But it did not take long for Ellis' view to be challenged with two-times World Cup winning midfielder Michelle Akers particiulalry critical in a radio interview on Sirius XM.

 "If she is pleased with the way we played tonight then what the hell is she doing coaching our U.S. team?"
 Akers asked.
 Akers said that as one of the golden generation that won the title in 1991 and 1999, she takes it personally when the team appears to be below expectations.
 "When we struggle or when, in our opinion, the coach isn't handling the personnel right, the lineup sucks, the subs are sketchy, we're not all on the same page ... we take it personal because that's our baby out there."